 When we “have to” do something, we come to realize that we have the capacity to do more than we ever imagined.

 In today’s world, we very rarely hear the phrases “I have to” or “I must do” something.
-We pride ourselves on self-expression and keeping our options open to avoid feeling boxed-in by obligations and commitments.
+We pride ourselves on self-expression and for keeping our options open as we feel a sense of confinement with obligations and commitments.

-Many times, our self-expression manifests itself in phrases like, “I just felt like doing something different” or “I just felt like it was time for a change” or “I am just not happy anymore.”
+Many times, our self-expression manifests itself in phrases like, “I just felt like doing something different” or “I just felt like it was time for a change.”
 These choices often come about when the going gets tough and the outcome we desired is not so certain.

-As we continue on our journey to build and strengthen our character, we need to be careful that our desire for self-expression and keeping our options open does not side-step commitments and responsibilities to enable a quick exit when times get tough.
+As we continue on our own personal journey to build and strengthen our character, we need to be careful that our desire for self-expression and keeping our options open does not side-step responsibility or consistently enable a way out when times get tough.

 Ask any young parent, “How do you stay up night after night with a young baby with colic or just a troubled sleep pattern and still manage to function and be productive throughout the day?”
 Most often you will hear, “It is just what I have to do.
 There is no other option.”